rahmah7/DCP-new-york-city-airbnb-open-data/README.md

   <img width="600px" src="https://user-images.githubusercontent.com/7065401/69450217-6cee2780-0d3b-11ea-947b-461ea407da85.jpg">
 </p>

-This is the final project for **Data Cleaning with Pandas** course!
-With it, we'll put in practice the topics covered in the course and analyze Airbnb listings data.
+This will be your final project for the **Data Cleaning with Pandas** course!
+With it, we'll put into practice topics covered in the course and analyze Airbnb listings data.

-Start with the Notebook: `Project.ipynb` and best of luck!
+Start with the Notebook `Project.ipynb`, and best of luck!